Friedrich Reinhart: Political activity in the Weimar years

 In an attempt in January 1920 to get a number of banks to support the Kapp Putsch against the government of the Weimar Republic, Reinhart expressed his approval in writing.
 As a conservative and a German nationalist, Reinhart was sympathetic with the rising fascist movement of the 1920s and joined the Society for the Study of Fascism (Gesellschaft zum Studium des Faschismus), which included many other prominent conservative business leaders and economists, such as Hjalmar Schacht, Fritz Thyssen, Walther Funk and Waldemar Pabst.
 On 21 October 1931, Reinhart was among 25 leaders of industry, banking, labor and agriculture who were named by Reich President Paul von Hindenburg to an economic advisory board to address problems in the German economy.
 The board was charged with deciding the manner and degree to which prices and wages would be reduced in accordance with Reich Chancellor Heinrich Brüning's deflationary policy.
 Subsequently, Reinhart published an article in the Frankfurter Zeitung on 8 February 1932, launching a campaign for German economic self-sufficiency and calling for rearmament and imperialism.

 Reinhart also belonged to the Keppler circle, a study group initially of about a dozen business and industry leaders originally formed as an economic study group by Wilhelm Keppler early in 1932 at the suggestion of Adolf Hitler.
-On 19 November 1932, along with Schacht and Thyssen, Reinhart was one of the 19 signatories of the Industrielleneingabe (industrial petition) to Hindenburg, which strongly advocated for the appointment of Hitler as Chancellor.
+On 19 November 1932, along with Schacht and Thyssen, Reinhart was one of the 19 signatories of the Industrielleneingabe (industrial petition) to Hindenburg, which strongly advocated for the appointment of Hitler as chancellor.

 Career in Nazi Germany

 After the Nazi seizure of power, Reinhart in April 1933, was appointed to the Generalrat der Wirtschaft (General Economic Council), a short-lived group of industrialists, bankers and politicians established to advise the government on matters related to the economy.
 It met on 20 September of that year to hear an address by Hitler but was abolished by a law of 23 March 1934.
 On 11 July 1933, Prussian Minister President Hermann Göring made Reinhart a founding member of the recently reconstituted Prussian State Council.
 On 3 October 1933, he also became a founding member of Hans Frank's Academy for German Law.
 Reinhart continued as a member of the Keppler Circle which was expanded, renamed the Freundeskreis der Wirtschaft (Circle of Friends of the Economy) and, after 1935, became closely associated with Reichsführer-SS Heinrich Himmler.
 Sometimes referred to as Heinrich Himmler's Circle of Friends, it provided substantial financial contributions to SS enterprises.
-In 1938 Reinhart was named a Wehrwirtschaftsführer (Military Economics Leader).
+In 1938, Reinhart was named a Wehrwirtschaftsführer (military economy leader).
 He died in Seefeld, a suburb of Munich in October 1943.